vedantsalunkhe54-design/Java-Script-/README.md

 # Java-Script-
-So I am learning JavaScript so i am uploading all my project here
+So I am learning JavaScript also i am uploading all my project here